OxfordRSE/publications/README.md

 This page contains a list of research articles published by members of the Oxford RSE team, grouped by project.

-Visit our main website at <https://www.rse.ox.ac.uk> to learn more.

 ## PyBAMM

 - Sulzer, V., Marquis, S. G., Timms, R., **Robinson, M.**, & Chapman, S. J. (2021).
 Python Battery Mathematical Modelling (PyBaMM).
 Journal of Open Research Software, 9(1), 14. <https://doi.org/10.5334/jors.309>